by Deona Hooper, MSW

 Probably the most succinct definition I have come across is that community practice encompasses community organizing, social planning, human service management, community development, policy analysis, policy advocacy, evaluation, mediation, electronic advocacy and other larger systems interventions.

-How did the Political Social Worker Blog come about, and What types of issues do the Political SW report on?
+SWH: How did the Political Social Worker Blog come about, and What types of issues do the Political Social Worker report on?

 In 2011 I was unemployed.
 I needed something to keep myself busy as well as maintain my skills and provide me with networking opportunities.
 So I thought ‘OK.
 There is a need for information about community practice social work, so I guess I’ll start a blog about that.’
 I figured that it was something constructive and it would help me meet other like minded professionals.